lasik surgeons

 Phase IV

-Days 61 to 180 post-op During this period the keratocyte cells of the stromal bed and the flap produce an adhesive protein (glycos-aminoglycan) that bonds or "glues" the flap to the stromal bed.
+Days 61 to 180 post-op During this period the keratocyte cells of the stromal bed and the flap produce an adhesive protein (glycosaminoglycan) that bonds or "glues" the flap to the stromal bed.
 By the 180th day, these processes have generally rather strongly secured the flap to the stromal bed.
 Trauma or surgical instruments can still dislodge or lift the flap, but a good deal of healing and re-bonding of the flap to the stromal bed has occurred.

 Phase V

 Day 181 to 24+ months post-op During this period collagen slowly begins to form at the interface between the flap and the underlying stromal bed.
 This collagen includes fibril infiltrates that extend from the flap into the stromal bed, in effect suturing the flap to the underlying stromal bed.
 At the conclusion of this process the flap is both "glued" and "stitched" into place, as well as "sealed" and secured by the surface perimeter epithelium and basement membrane.
 Although still not as strong as an untouched cornea of the same thickness, the flap and stromal bed are nevertheless now very securely bonded together.
 At this time, any trauma strong enough to dislodge the flap would also do damage to an eye without Lasik.
-It is also believed by many researchers that by the 24th month post-op the flap has begun to contribute to some degree to the bio-mechanical strength of the cornea thus reducing the risk of late-onset ectasia.
+It is also believed by many researchers that by the 24th month post-op the flap has begun to contribute to some degree to the biomechanical strength of the cornea thus reducing the risk of late-onset ectasia.

 Special thanks to Bryce Carlson for this research.

-If you are ready to choose a doctor to be evaluated for conventional or wavefront custom Lasik, All-Laser Lasik, PRK, LASEK, Epi-Lasik, NearVision CK, RLE, or any refractive surgery procedure, we highly recommend you consider a doctor who has been evaluated and certified by the USAEyes nonprofit organization.
-Locate a USAEyes Evaluated & Certified Lasik Laser Eye Surgery Doctor.
+If you are ready to choose a doctor to be evaluated for conventional or custom wavefront Lasik, Bladeless Lasik, PRK, or any refractive surgery procedure, we recommend you consider a doctor who has been evaluated and certified by the USAEyes nonprofit organization.
+Locate a USAEyes Evaluated & Certified Lasik Doctor.

 If this article did not fully answer your questions, use our free Ask Lasik Expert patient forum.

-Current Lasik Flap Medical Journal News...
+Recent Lasik Flap Healing Medical Journal Articles...

 Related Articles

-Last updated Monday, June 22, 2009
+Last updated

-"Consider and Choose With Confidence" TM
+"Consider and Choose With Confidence"TM

 A few of the communities where Lasik doctors are certified by USAEyes :